isaacalves/test-gousto/README.md

 ## TO DO

-- find better name for the app reducer (everything except the router) and split into files
 - navigate with redux action? check: https://github.com/supasate/connected-react-router/blob/master/FAQ.md#how-to-navigate-with-redux-action
 - implement simple collapse element with react spring (check useSpring) and remove dependency